jimmc414/TAOv2/call_graph.md

-# TAO Agent v2.0 Call Graph
+# TAO Agent v2.0 Call Graph with Generic Plugin Structure

 ## Overview

-This document presents the Call Graph for the Task Automation Orchestrator (TAO) Agent v2.0.
-The graph illustrates the relationships and function calls between different modules and components in the redesigned system.
+This document presents the Call Graph for the Task Automation Orchestrator (TAO) Agent v2.0, incorporating enhanced variable management, conditional logic capabilities, and a generic plugin structure.
+The graph illustrates the relationships and function calls between different modules and components in the redesigned system, emphasizing flexibility and adaptability for various automation tasks.

 ## Call Graph
 ```